-Working with a multi-disciplinary practice, across painting, printing, needlework, weaving and 3D scanning, I converge historical references from analogue and digital archives addressing the notion of lingering pasts within the present.
-My approach involves complexities of assembling and layering images, examining constructs of contemporaneity, as punctuated by anachronism, contradiction and poly-temporality.
+Working with a multi-disciplinary practice, across painting, printing, needlework, weaving, collage and 3D scanning, I converge historical references from analogue and digital archives: assembling, layering, painting and un-painting.
+My work addresses the lingering presence of the past within the present, examining constructs of our contemporary condition as punctuated by anachronism, contradiction and multi-temporality.

-The merging of English and Greek-Cypriot cultures of my genealogical background has undoubtedly, shaped my assemblage based approach.
-The images and processes in my work are linked by my pre-occupation with loss, redundancy and the ruin in visual culture.
-Low-res, poor reproductions of ruins and prehistoric Britain, Ancient Greece and Rome, Baroque ornament, the arts and crafts movement float amongst the vestiges of Modernist and contemporary motifs, digital clip art and analogue stock imagery from printers’ catalogues.
+The merging of English and Greek-Cypriot cultures of my genealogical background has, undoubtedly, shaped my assemblage based approach.
+Reproductions from books on prehistoric Britain, Ancient Greece and Rome, Baroque ornament, the arts and crafts movement float amongst the vestiges of Modernist and contemporary motifs, digital clip art and analogue stock imagery from printers’ catalogues.

-I'm interested in what is at stake and concerned with painting in a digital age, with an emphasis on the collapsing of hierarchies, shifting between fragmentation and states of completion.
-Images are deleted, layered and obscured, producing palimpsests, nodding towards digital and environmental collapse; the image itself becomes a ruin.
+I'm interested in what is at stake with painting, shifting between fragmentation and states of completion.
+Images are deleted, layered and obscured, producing palimpsests; the image itself becomes a ruin.

 I am a practice based PhD researcher, working in collaboration with the William Morris Gallery, London, through Sheffield Hallam University.